netbek/dw-analytics/docs/prefect.md

 Flows exist as Python functions and flow entities.
 Python functions are stored in `./projects/<PROJECT_NAME>/flows`, and the flow entities are stored in the Prefect Postgres database.

-The flow entities are visible on the Prefect dashboard and CLI (`prefect flows ls`).
+The [Prefect dashboard](http://localhost:29020/flows) and CLI (`prefect flows ls`) list flow entities.
+Flows that have not been deployed won't be listed.

 The Python files in `./projects/<PROJECT_NAME>/flows` contain 1 main flow function, optionally subflows, and 1 or more task functions that are used in the flow.